juxor/afaq/markdown/secE6.md

 landowners.
 As anarchist George Bradford stresses, Malthusians _"do not consider the questions of land ownership, the history of colonialism, and where social power lies.
-So when the poor demand their rights, the Malthusians see 'political instability' growing from population pressure."_ [**Woman's
+So when the poor demand their rights, the Malthusians see 'political instability' growing from population pressure."_ [ **Woman's
-Freedom: Key to the Population Question**, p.
+Freedom: Key to the Population Question** , p.
 77] Bookchin makes a similar
 critique:

-> _ "the most sinister feature about neo-Malthusianism is the extent to which it actively deflects us from dealing with the social origins of our ecological problems -- indeed, the extent to which it places the blame for them on the victims of hunger rather than those who victimise them.
-Presumably, if there is a 'population problem' and famine in Africa, it is the ordinary people who are to blame for having too many children or insisting on living too long -- an argument advanced by Malthus nearly two centuries ago with respect to England's poor.
-The viewpoint not only justifies privilege; it fosters brutalisation and degrades the neo-Malthusians even more than it degrades the victims of privilege."_ [_"The Population Myth"_, pp. 30-48, **Which Way for the Ecology Movement?**, p.
-34]
+> _"the most sinister feature about neo-Malthusianism is the extent to which
+> it actively deflects us from dealing with the social origins of our
+> ecological problems -- indeed, the extent to which it places the blame for
+> them on the victims of hunger rather than those who victimise them.
+> Presumably, if there is a 'population problem' and famine in Africa, it is
+> the ordinary people who are to blame for having too many children or
+> insisting on living too long -- an argument advanced by Malthus nearly two
+> centuries ago with respect to England's poor.
+The viewpoint not only
+> justifies privilege; it fosters brutalisation and degrades the neo-
+> Malthusians even more than it degrades the victims of privilege."_ [ _"The
+> Population Myth"_ , pp. 30-48, **Which Way for the Ecology Movement?** , p.
+> 34]

 Increased population is not the cause of landlessness, it is the result of it.
 If a traditional culture, its values, and its sense of identity are destroyed,